ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 val port: String = application.environment.config.propertyOrNull("ktor.deployment.port")?.getString() ?: "80"
 ```

-It is possible to access the HOCON `application.conf` configuration too using with a custom main with commandLineEnvironment:
+It is possible to access the HOCON `application.conf` configuration too, by using a custom main with commandLineEnvironment:

 ```kotlin
 embeddedServer(Netty, commandLineEnvironment(args + arrayOf("-port=8080"))).start(true)
 ```

-Or by redirecting to the specific `DevelopmentEngine.main`:
+Or by redirecting it to the specific `DevelopmentEngine.main`:

 ```kotlin
 val moduleName = Application::module.javaMethod!!.let { "${it.declaringClass.name}.${it.name}" }